Owners Sarah Hui & Gert, Rosalie & Camille Janssens

 There are five secrets to raising high quality pastured pork.

 The second secret is feed.
-We mix our own feed from the best barley and wheat and we do not feed corn or industrial feed byproducts that are now commonplace in agriculture.
+We mix our own feed from the best barley and wheat and we do not feed industrial feed byproducts that are now commonplace in agriculture.
 This makes our feed a lot more expensive, but it impacts the quality of the fat and the meat.

 Pigs, even if they are in the forest or in the field, have only one stomach and need to eat grain to grow well.
 We would love to feed organic grain to our pigs, but we want to keep our products affordable and focus more on taste and animal welfare.
 Organic certification is not a top-priority for us.